 This slow build-up to addiction is why it’s scary; there’s no hard and fast rule of one day you’re a functioning human being and the next, selling your worldly belongings to get a hit of the right drug.

-The drug addiction that started with an innocent prescription after an injury and became dependency.
+The drug addiction that started with an innocent prescription after an injury has now become a dependency.
 The alcohol addiction that escalated from one glass to one bottle a night.
 Experimentation is the next stage.

-Those who become an addict that is highly functioning experiment with their addiction.
+Those who become an addict and are highly functioning will often experiment with their addiction.
 Swapping a glass of red wine for a vodka on the rocks.
-Swapping prescription painkillers for a line of cocaine a day.
-Swapping restricting food to throwing it up.
+Exchanging prescription painkillers for a line of cocaine a day.
+Trading restricting food to throwing it up.
 There is danger in this experimentation, as it becomes a crutch to rely on that helps them to wind down after a long day.

-Once that is established, it’s a very difficult routine to get out of.
-The behaviour displayed is typical when it comes to developing a tolerance to the addiction, and that tolerance triggers a need for something stronger, which then leads to dependency.
-A high-functioning addict will make subtle changes to their life so that they can continue with their self-destructive behaviour but maintain a feeling of normality around them.
+Once that is established, it’s a challenging routine to get out of.
+The behavior displayed is typical when it comes to developing a tolerance to the addiction, and that tolerance triggers a need for something stronger, which then leads to dependency.
+A high-functioning addict will make subtle changes to their life so that they can continue with their self-destructive behavior but maintain a feeling of normality around them.
 It is the ultimate fool’s game.

 Inability To Limit Yourself

 You’re enjoying a steak dinner, and you’re trying to convince yourself you only want one glass of red wine.
 Three bottles later and you promise yourself you won’t do it again tomorrow, after all, three bottles is far too much.

 But then tomorrow you have another bottle.
 And gradually that need for a glass of wine is a mid-morning treat for cleaning the house.

 You may not class it as an addiction, but you could be high-functioning if you are experiencing regular blackouts or memory loss.